rmoehn/pomdp2json/libPOMDP/README.md

 pomdp2json
 ==========

-**Note** Program and documentation are not finished yet.
-I expect to finish it by 2017-10-06.

 This is a converter from Anthony Cassandra's (Tony's) [POMDP File Format](http://www.pomdp.org/code/pomdp-file-spec.html) to JSON.
 I've spent an entire morning (my mornings are long) trying to load a POMDP files into Python.